-In the single-writer/multiple-readers (SWMR) data access pattern, it would be useful to allow a writer process to have more fine-grained control over the flushing of a file object's metadata in order to be able to control when it can be discovered by a reader process.
-A pair of new H5Ocork/uncork functions will allow individual file objects to be labeled as "manual flush only" so they will not automatically be flushed by the library.
+The current corking scheme in the HDF5 library is not very dynamic, only allowing the entire metadata cache to be corked a part of opening or creating a file.
+In some cases it would be useful to allow an application to have more dynamic, fine-grained control over the corking and flushing of the metadata cache and individual HDF5 objects such as datasets.

-This RFC makes the case for the new function and describes its semantics and implementation.
+A collection of new functions will allow this dynamic, fine-grained corking control of both the entire cache and individual HDF5 objects.
+This RFC makes the case for the new functions and describes their semantics and implementation.
+The intended audience is advanced HDF5 users who desire control over the metadata cache.
+It is particularly intended for users of the future single-writer/multiple-readers (SWMR) feature.

+This functionality will be a part of the future HDF5 1.10 release.

 Introduction

 The HDF5 library caches file metadata in an internal, per-file cache that is managed via a modified least-recently used (LRU) policy.
-Control of this cache by the user is limited, primarily via the H5Pset_mdc_cache() API call.
-In some cases, however, users may desire fine-grained control over when metadata for an object is flushed from the cache.
+Eviction control of this cache by the user is limited, primarily via the H5Pset_mdc_cache() API call that can be used to modify the file access property list used to open or create a file.
+In some cases, however, users may desire more fine-grained control over when metadata for an object is flushed from the cache.
 This extra level of control would allow a programmer to restrict expensive I/O-intensive flushes to periods of relative inactivity.
 In the case of the single-writer/multiple-readers (SWMR) access pattern, control over the flushing behavior would allow a client to defer writing out file metadata until, say, all chunks in a logical plane or volume had been filled with data.
+In effect, this allows for the control of when data appears in HDF5 storage since the primary data cannot be accessed until the metadata that refers to it has been flushed.

 Normal Cache Operation